stjudecloud/rfcs/text/0000-rnaseq-workflow-v2.0.md

 # Motivation

-* **Tool additions and updates.** The tools we use are woefully out of date (~2 years old).
+* **Tool additions and updates.** The tools we use are woefully out of date (2 years old).
 We should reap the benefits of new tools if possible.
 Additionally, there is some new functionality in the area of QC and validation that I'd like to add.
 See the [section below](#Tool-additions-updates) for more details.
   * Note that all of the tools used in the RNA-Seq Workflow v1.0 were the latest available version.
 * **Updated reference files.** No changes have really been made to the `GRCh38_no_alt` analysis set FASTA.
-However, two major releases of the GENCODE gene model have transpired since v1.0 (we are now on [GENCODE v30](https://www.gencodegenes.org/human/release_30.html)).
+However, three major releases of the GENCODE gene model have transpired since we released the first revision of the RNA-Seq workflow ([GENCODE v31](https://www.gencodegenes.org/human/release_31.html) is now out).
 * **QC and quality of life improvements based on feedback from the community.** Many interactions with the community have impacted the thoughts in this release:
   * A primary driver for the rewrite of the pipeline is the feedback we heard about the `ERCC SpikeIn` sequences.
     * Popular tools such as `GATK` and `picard` are generally unhappy if the sequence dictionaries don't match perfectly.